musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### Define Exception Classes Based on Caller's Needs

-Design your exception hierarchy and classes based on what is useful for the caller, not just based on where the error occurred or its type.
+Design exception hierarchy and classes based on what is useful for the caller, not just based on where the error occurred or its type.

 ### Define the Normal Flow